 The park is named for its dramatic Murchison Falls, where the world's longest river explodes violently through a narrow cleft in the Rift Valley escarpment to plunge into a frothing pool 43m below.
 Sir Samuel Baker, who in 1864 was the first European to see the falls, named them after Sir Roderick Murchison, president of the Royal Geographical Society.
 The falls lend their name to the surrounding Murchison falls National Park.

 During the regime of Idi Amin in the 1970's the name was changed to Kabalega Falls, after the Omukama (King) Kabarega of Bunyoro, although this was never legally promulgated.
 The name reverted to Murchison Falls following the downfall of Idi Amin; It is still sometimes referred to as Kabalega Falls.

-Murchison falls National Park is Uganda's biggest wildlife national park where you find lions, elephants, crocodiles, hippos, buffaloes, giraffes, jacksons heartbeats, waterbucks, warthogs, oribis, and chimpanzees in Budongo forest.
+Murchison falls National Park one of the top destinations in Africa is Uganda's biggest wildlife national park where you find lions, elephants, crocodiles, hippos, buffaloes, giraffes, jacksons heartbeats, waterbucks, warthogs, oribis, and chimpanzees in Budongo forest.

 — Ssenyonga Moses

 © 2018 African Adventure Travellers.
 All rights reserved.